 - They are a vital source of food for other garden visitors such as birds, hedgehogs, toads, frogs and ducks.

 With these benefits in mind, along with how incredibly common slugs and snails are in gardens in the UK, one of the best ways to deal with these pests, is to learn to live with them.
 Some suggestions from Friday night's episode are using particularly helpful plants, such as those with poisonous sap like the euphorbia, or hairy leaves like the tellima, or oily-based leaves like the geranium carefully positioned to protect other plants.
-Other defences could be raised beds or pots, and sharp gravel around particularly delicious plants (have a look at our fantastic range of aggregates here), or, as Gardener’s World suggests, a sacrificial plant such as a nasturtium that is there purely as slug food – and will hopefully distract them from other plants.
+Other defences could be raised beds or pots, and sharp gravel around particularly delicious plants (have a look at our fantastic range of aggregates here), or, plant sacrificial plants such as hostas, sunflowers, violets, lettuce or cabbage that is there purely as slug food – and will hopefully distract them from other plants.
 The good news for your lawn is that they will rarely cause it any issues thanks to the small leaves of the grass plant, though it won’t stop then from using is a highway to more delicious leaves!
 Try keeping your lawn well mowed (have a look at our zero-emission EGO lawnmowers here) in order to help you spot them early, and maybe even redirect them to your compost heap.

 What is vital to remember is that a healthy garden is a sustainable garden that has a good balance of both predators and prey.